-The Kennedy Space Center is a definite must see and one of the top East Coast attractions.
+The Kennedy Space Center, located on Cape Canaveral, is a definite must see and one of the top East Coast attractions.

 We learned so much about the history of space exploration and walked out of their with tremendous respect and admiration for astronauts and just how much they have done to help improve all of our lives–at considerable risk.